tvesh4/baccarat103/README.md

 **Detailed Compilation & Execution Instructions:**

-1. After unzipping, open the terminal and move to the directory containing the files
+1. After download and unzipping, open the terminal and move to the directory containing the files
 2. Type "make Baccarat103" in the terminal to compile and produce an executable file "Baccarat103"
 3. Type "./Baccarat103" to start playing the game
 4. Follow the easy-to-understand instructions on the UI of the game i.e. Press 1 to start.